 The goal of the multi-site health study is to learn more about the relationship between PFAS exposure and health outcomes among differing populations.
 It will also compare different levels of PFAS exposure from different sites and health outcomes.
 This project will provide a better scientific understanding about the relationships between PFAS exposure and certain health outcomes and will help people understand their risk for health effects.
 The information from the health study can be applied to communities across the nation.

 The multi-site study will collect information about the immune response, lipid metabolism, kidney function, thyroid disease, liver disease, glycemic parameters, and diabetes.
 CDC/ATSDR will also collect information about cancers, but the size of the study is not large enough for CDC/ATSDR to effectively evaluate the relationship between PFAS exposure and cancer.
-The multi-site study seeks to enroll at least 6000 adults and 2000 children.
-To look at cancer outcomes, a study would need to enroll many times those numbers.
+The multi-site study seeks to enroll at least 2,100 children and 7,000 adults from communities exposed to PFAS-contaminated drinking water.

 Although studying cancer is not part of the multi-study, CDC/ATSDR understands that addressing cancer is a major concern for some community members and are continuing to consider other possibilities to look at cancer.
 CDC/ATSDR is looking into conducting an analysis using previously collected data to evaluate associations between PFAS exposure and cancer, but planning for this analysis is still in the early stages.